Drop, Cover and Hold is the right action to take in an earthquake. Learn how to Drop, Cover and Hold.

 How to Drop, Cover and Hold

-DROP down on your hands and knees.
+DROP down on your hands and knees or as low as you can.
 This protects you from falling but lets you move if you need to.
+Brace yourself against a wall or sturdy furniture if you cannot drop to the floor.

 COVER your head and neck (or your entire body if possible) under a sturdy table or desk (if it is within a few steps of you).
 If there is no shelter nearby, cover your head and neck with your arms and hands.